 In a group situation, students can also learn from each other.
 The college format of group piano classes offers the adult learner a supportive social environment with peers to challenge and motivate.
 A group can provide a wider range of experience, discussion, critical listening, study of historical contexts, and collective decision making.

-The traditional way of learning to play the piano is expensive for time-challenged and budget-conscious adults.
-Private, individual lessons on Maui range from $60 to […]
+The traditional way of learning to play the piano is expensive for time-challenged and […]